flaviostutz/ruller-dsl-feature-flag/README.md

 While developing, enter '/sample' dir and perform ```docker-compose build``` so that you can run your code against sample rules json files and check for results.

+If you want to create your own feature flag service, fork https://github.com/flaviostutz/ruller-sample-feature-flag and create your own rules.

 ## Usage

 ```